 genetic and molecular characteristics of your tumor may be analyzed to identify treatments that are most likely to work for your particular tumor and genetics.
 This information may also be used to determine if you are a candidate for a clinical trial.

-Advanced Treatments for Primary Liver Cancer
+Advanced and New Treatments for HCC and Other Primary Liver Cancers

 Surgical resection – Surgery to remove liver tumors, while leaving healthy liver tissue intact.
 In some cases, this surgery may be performed through minimally invasive laparoscopy.